MatthewMeade/CaffeineTracker/prompt_plan.md

 1. Define and apply a migration for the `caffeine_entries` table with the following schema:
     * `id`: UUID, Primary Key, Default: `gen_random_uuid()`.
     * `user_id`: UUID, Not Null, Foreign Key referencing `users(id)`.
-    * `drink_id`: UUID, Not Null, Foreign Key referencing `drinks(id)`.
+    * `name`: VARCHAR(255), Not Null.
+This will store the name of the drink or a manual description at the time of logging.
+    * `caffeine_mg`: NUMERIC(10, 2), Not Null.
+This stores the exact caffeine amount for this specific entry.
     * `consumed_at`: Timestamp with Time Zone, Not Null.
+    * `drink_id`: UUID, Nullable, Foreign Key referencing `drinks(id)`.
+This is an optional link back to a preset.
     * `created_at`: Timestamp with Time Zone, Default: Current Timestamp.
-2. Write tests to verify table creation, column types, and foreign key constraints, following project testing standards.
+2. Write tests to verify:
+    * Table creation and column types.
+    * Foreign key constraints.
+    * Nullability of `drink_id`.
+    * Default values for `created_at`.
+    * Proper snapshot behavior by verifying that entries maintain their values even if referenced drink is modified.

 ---